harrystech/split_cacheable/README.md

 ### Rails 4

-Because this gem uses action caching, a feature removed from Rails 4, you will also need to include the `protected_attributes` gem in your Gemfile:
+Because this gem uses action caching, a feature removed from Rails 4, you will also need to include the `actionpack-action_caching` gem in your Gemfile:

-    gem 'protected_attributes'
+    gem 'actionpack-action_caching'

 Then run: